catalyst-cooperative/pudl/docs/data_sources/wip_future.rst

 <https://github.com/catalyst-cooperative/pudl/issues>`_ requesting the data and
 explaining why it would be useful.

+.. _data-censusdp1tract:

+Census DP1
+^^^^^^^^^^
+The `US Census Demographic Profile 1 (DP1) <https://www.census.gov/geographies/mapping-files/2010/geo/tiger-data.html>`_
+provides Census tract, county, and state-level demographic information, along with the geometries defining those areas.
+We use this information in generating historical utility and balancing authority service territories based on FERC 714 and EIA 861 data.
+Currently we are distributing the Census DP1 data as a standalone SQLite DB.

 .. _data-eia861:

-EIA-861
-^^^^^^^
-The *Annual Electric Power Industry Report*, also known as `Form EIA-861
+EIA Form 861
+^^^^^^^^^^^^
-<https://www.eia.gov/electricity/data/eia861/>`_, elicits information on load,
-generation, capacity, sales, revenues, programs, and more.
-Right now we've got all of 861 integrated and are building out our testing and data validation before publishing the data.
+The `EIA Form 861 <https://www.eia.gov/electricity/data/eia861/>`_, also known as the **Annual Electric Power Industry Report**, compiles information on load, generation, capacity, sales, revenues, programs, and more.
+Right now we've got all of 861 integrated and are building out our testing and data validation before publishing the data officially.

 .. _data-eia176:

-EIA-176
-^^^^^^^
+EIA Form 176
+^^^^^^^^^^^^

 EIA `Form 176 <https://www.eia.gov/dnav/ng/TblDefs/NG_DataSources.html#s176>`_, also
 known as the Annual Report of Natural and Supplemental Gas Supply and Disposition,